IonBazan/object-store/README.md

 # Storage adapters

 Application allows you to easily swap between different implementations of storage drivers.
-You can easily create one by implementing `App\Infrastructure\ObjectStorage\ObjectStorageAdapter` interface.
+You can easily create one by implementing `App\Infrastructure\ObjectStorage\ObjectStorageAdapter` interface and tagging your service with `object_storage.adapter` tag (see example in `config/services.yaml` file).

 Currently implemented drivers are:
  - `DoctrineObjectStorageAdapter` - stores data in Database